zyx002/Assignment-3/README.md

-# Assignment-3
+# Assignment-3  --ACA2021-Example
-the homework for Assignment 3
+An Example for Academic Writing, Norms, and Ethics